iamshubhamj/ProductBasket/README.md

 }

 4 : Returning list of data basket/cart(with individual price and discount data),the total price and total discounts applied.
-Method : GET ( NOTE : Pass ProdId as a unique guest user and basketCheckout_Price is a total amount and discount calculation object).
+Method : GET ( NOTE : Pass ProdId as a unique guest user and basketCheckout_Price is a total amount and discount calculation object).  <br />
 API : https://localhost:3000/api/user/calcItems?prodId=262

 Response :